microsoft/MSLab/README.md

 * This scenario will help you understand new Windows Server 2016 feature Storage Spaces Direct.

-* It will deploy 4 Servers Core simulating 200TB Storage
+* It will deploy 4 Servers simulating 200TB Storage

 **Step 7** Cleanup lab with Cleanup.ps1